open-sauced/maintainer-intro-course/getting-practical.md

           required: false
 ```

+#### Feature Request

 Now, let's follow the same process and make a feature request template.

 - [ ] In the `.github/ISSUE_TEMPLATE` directory, create a new file named `feature_request.yml`.
-- [ ] Add a name, title, and description to the template.
+- [ ] Add a name (🚀 Feature request), description (Suggest an idea for this project 💡), and title ("Feature: ") to the template.
 - [ ] If there are specific labels you want automatically generated when this issue is created, add them to the template.
+We use 👀 needs triage, 💡 feature.
 - [ ] Next, you'll add the body, which includes the type and attributes for each section.
-This gnerally contains a checklist of steps to reproduce the bug.
+This generally contains a checklist of steps to reproduce the bug.
 As part of that section, you should:
   - [ ] Add a section for the expected behavior and actual behavior.
   - [ ] Add a dropdown for the type of feature request.
   - [ ] Add a section for the suggested solution.